Coastal Academy Trust

 Key Stage 4

 In Key Stage 4 students have the opportunity to study GCSE Citizenship.
 GCSE Citizenship teaches students about life in Modern Britain, Rights & Responsibilities and Politics and Participation are ever evolving units which allow us to apply relevant news stories, case studies and events i.e. Brexit / Grenfell / Ukraine / North Korea, so students are encouraged through this to continually keep up to date with current events.
-They are taught to make comparisons of changing rights over time, to develop an understanding that while something may be the case now it may not be the same in a number of years eg Gay Marriage.
+They are taught to make comparisons of changing rights over time, to develop an understanding that while something may be the case now it may not be the same in a number of years eg. Gay Marriage.

 Opportunities within our subjects to organise trips to museums, parliament or international trips etc helps the school build the students’ cultural capital.
 Debate club is run, which the students love, and also exposes them to lots of controversial topics outside of the curriculum.
-We enable students to follow on from key stage 3 and actually create their own Active Citizenship campaign.They are encouraged to come up with a campaign that is important to them and their community.
-Students learn and apply the idea of British Values and Human Rights within contemporary themes and they learn how to hold others to account such as their local MP.
-GCSE students learn how to be responsible for change through political engagement and voting for political parties and how belonging to a Trade Union can ensure they are being a responsible employee, and how being mindful of human rights law aiding them to also be responsible employers.
+We enable students to follow on from key stage 3 and actually create their own Active Citizenship campaign.

 Key Stage 5